yingjiax/Python_for_Informatics/README.md

 # Python_for_Informatics

-Not DONE!
 Assignments are in the PDF folder.
-This is part of the coursework and part basic youtube tutorials of my classwork from my introductory "Python for Informatics" class at UCSD
+This is part of the coursework of my classwork from my introductory "Python for Informatics" class at UCSD

 ## Solutions